 Now that the PMP salary looks attractive enough, do you want to know what it takes to get there?
 You need to know the pmp certification requirements.
 Let us see the road map for becoming a PMP:

-On the other hand, pmp online certification works out to much less expensive.
-Some providers offer an online PMP training for as low as $15 per month.
+On the other hand, pmp online certification works out to be much less expensive.
+Some providers offer online PMP training for as low as $15 per month.
 So the ROI for PMP salary is higher in this case.
-You want to learn more, you can get access to the project management bundle within $40 per month.
+If you want to learn more, you can get access to the project management bundle for $40 per month.
 But, how do I know which is the right one?
 You cannot go by the lowest cost option for PMP Salary always.
 Very true!